Click on the department link to go directly to its listing.

 Jacqueline J. Smith teaches Health Careers and Technology I & II .
 She holds a Bachelor of Science Nursing from Kent State University and a Master of Science Nursing from Drexel University.
 Ms. Smith is a Registered Nurse and was a Certified Women’s Health Nurse Practitioner until 2007.
 Before joining Lakewood Schools in 2005, she held a variety of nursing positions including labor and delivery nurse.
 Ms. Smith loves that “I get to share my passion for my career - "nursing"/health care - with young people who are motivated to get a head start on their future.”
 RETURN TO TOP

 Emily Stephenson teaches Early Childhood Education and Senior Services.
 She joined Lakewood High School in the 2013-14 school year.
-She is a West Shore graduate from the Career Pathways to Teaching Program.She has a Bachelor's of Science in Education, majoring in Early Childhood Education, from Ohio University.
+She is a West Shore graduate from the Career Pathways to Teaching Program.She has a Bachelor's of Science in Education, majoring in Early Childhood Education, and a Master's degree in Curriculum and Instruction, both from Ohio University.
 She also holds a Career Technical Certificate from Kent State University.
-She is currently working on her master's degree in Curriculum and Instruction from Ohio University.
 She is the adviser of Key Club and Educators Rising.
 RETURN TO TOP

 Michael J. Szittai is the instructor for Auto Technology 1 & 2.
 He is an ASE-certified Master Automobile Technician and also certified as a service consultant and in autobody and refinishing.
 He was in the vocational education program at Kent State University.
 Mr Szittai, who also advises the Auto Tech Club, joined Lakewood in 2003.
 Before that, he taught Auto Technology in the Alliance school system.
 RETURN TO TOP

-Abigaile Drost is a Guidance Counselor.
-She earned a BA in Pre-Law from Kent State University and a Master's of Education in school counseling from Malone University.
-She completed herpracticum and internship at Garfield Middle School and Lakewood High School.
-In her spare time she enjoys spending time and traveling with her husband, son and dog.
+Abigaile Drost is a School Counselor.
+She earned a BA from Kent State University and a Masters of Education from Malone University.
+She completed her practicum and internship at Garfield Middle School and Lakewood High School.
+Prior to working at LHS she worked in the law field for seven years.
 RETURN TO TOP

 RELATED SERVICES DEPARTMENT